Vacancies

 Thank you for looking at our current vacancies.
 Please find below further details and application packs for the following posts:

-We are currently looking for a SEN Teacher to join our school; expertise and experience of working with children with a range of SEN (SLD and PMLD) with ASD and ADHD Disorders would be advantageous.
+We are currently looking for a SEN Teacher to work in our Autism Specific Department, so expertise and experience of working with children with Autism would be essential.

 Whatever your background, you should be able to demonstrate that you are hardworking, committed, passionate about children, and above all, an exceptional teacher who cares deeply about making a difference to the lives of children.

-We are keen to find the right person for this post and can offer a good package of support which includes a very comprehensive induction package to include signing, manual handling, medication administration and safeguarding as well as all elements of Learning and Teaching.
-There are opportunities within the school as it grows to take on further roles and further training.
+We are keen to find the right person for this post and can offer a good package of support which includes a very comprehensive induction package to include; Signing, Manual Handling, Team Teach, MAKATON, Medication Administration and Safeguarding as well as all elements of Teaching and Learning.
+There are also opportunities within the school as it grows to take on further roles and training.

 The teacher role will be ideal for someone who has a positive and caring approach when working with children who have special educational needs (SEN).
 You will be required to work closely with our whole school team and support children and students, encouraging them to engage with various learning activities to help them to achieve success and to learn.